IRL2/nanover-docs/source/concepts/base-protocol.rst

 The trajectory service
 ----------------------

-A server can broadcast molecular systems using the trajectory service.
+A server can broadcast molecular systems using the **trajectory service**.
 Molecular systems can be running simulations, static structures, recorded trajectories, or any collection of particles regardless of how they are produced.
-They are represented as a sequence of one or more frames where each frame represents a state of the molecular system.
+They are represented as a sequence of one or more **frames** where each frame represents a state of the molecular system.

 .. note::